liferay-search/liferay-docs/en/developer/customization/articles-dxp/99-customization-with-ext/04-extending-core-classes-using-spring-with-ext-plugins.markdown

 [TOC levels=1-4]

-A supported use case for using Ext plugins in @product@ is extending its core classes (e.g., `portal-impl`, `portal-kernel`, etc.) using Spring.
+A supported use case for using Ext plugins in @sharepoint@ is extending its core classes (e.g., `portal-impl`, `portal-kernel`, etc.) using Spring.
 You can reference the
 [Finding Core Liferay Portal Artifacts](/docs/7-2/customization/-/knowledge_base/c/finding-artifacts#finding-core-artifact-attributes)